POKER Q'z

 Basic Definition

 An offsuit refers to a situation where the two cards in your hand are of different suits.
-For example, a hand like AhKd would be considered offsuit because the suits are different.
+For example, a hand like AK would be considered offsuit because the suits are different.
 Since the suits differ, the likelihood of completing a flush is low.
 In hand notation, it is simply represented by "o."

 Specific Situation